 By constructing a diverse ensemble of foundation models, we can leverage AGL to extract precise estimates of model performances under distribution shift.
-We construct diverse ensembles by collecting models trained from randomly-initialized heads (Section 3) and different base models (Section 4).
-For image classification, our model collection consists of just the former, i.e., linear models over CLIP representations.
-For text classification and question-answering, we include GPT, OPT, Llama models individually full finetuned from differently initialized heads.
-Table~\ref{tab:ALine_comparison}, we compare the Mean Absolute Percentage Error (MAPE) of AGL-based prediction algorithms, ALine-S and ALine-D ~\citep{baek2022agreement}, to other baselines.
+We construct ensembles by collecting models trained from randomly-initialized heads (Section 3) and different base models (Section 4).
+For image classification, our model collection consists just linear models over CLIP representations.
+For text classification and question-answering, we include GPT, OPT, and Llama models individually finetuned from differently initialized heads.
+In Table~\ref{tab:ALine_comparison}, we compare the Mean Absolute Percentage Error (MAPE) of AGL-based prediction algorithms, ALine-S and ALine-D ~\citep{baek2022agreement}, to other baselines.

-We compare against confidence based methods ATC \citep{garg2022leveraging}, AC \citep{hendrycks2016baseline} and DOC-Feat \citep{guillory2021predicting} and Naive Agreement which directly uses agreement between model pairs as a proxy for their average accuracy \citep{jiang2021assessing, madani2004co}.
+We compare against confidence based methods ATC \citep{garg2022leveraging}, AC \citep{hendrycks2016baseline} and DOC-Feat \citep{guillory2021predicting} and Naive Agreement which directly uses agreement between model pairs \citep{jiang2021assessing, madani2004co}.
 For confidence based methods, we first temperature scale the models using ID validation data, and pick the lower error rate from the estimations obtained with and without temperature scaling.
-Since confidence baselines are designed to estimate the accuracy metric on classification tasks, there are several limitations when attempting to naively apply the baselines to estimate performance on question-answering.
+However, there are several limitations when naively applying confidence baselines to estimate performance on question-answering, as they estimate classification accuracy.
 First, there is no easy analogous formulation of confidence baselines for the F1 score, so we estimate the exact-match score instead for fair comparison.
-On the other hand, note that AGL can predict the performance of models across metrics accuracy, F1, and exact-match.
+On the other hand, AGL can predict performance across metrics accuracy, F1, and exact-match.
 Second, extractive question-answering is a joint classification task where models predict both the start and end token index of the answer span in the context.
 More details for how we calibrate baselines for this setting is provided in Appendix \ref{app:tempscale}.